luna404/herams-i18n/docs/index.rst

 Delete a Workspace
 ~~~~~~~~~~~~~~~~~~~

 1. To remove a workspace from the list of workspaces, access the workspace page of your project.
-See `<access-your-workspace>`__ for more detailed instructions.
+See `Access your worksapace`__ for more detailed instructions.
 2. You can now remove a workspace by clicking the |delete| icon in the **Actions** column next to the selected workspace.